How To Design a Bulletproof Customer Experience

 Outdated, slow, or complicated processes can hinder customer service efficiency.
 This includes cumbersome return processes, long call hold times, or convoluted website navigation.
 Such inefficiencies can aggravate customers and lead to a poor service experience.

 Delivering the tech you need for an efficient customer service process is just table stakes today.
-However, it is surprising how many companies still struggle to answer calls when there are volume spikes, or their website crashes when too many customers need help simultaneously.
+However, it is surprising how many companies still struggle to answer calls during volume spikes, or their websites crash when too many customers need help simultaneously.

 Technical problems, such as website downtime, malfunctioning apps, or issues with payment processing, can disrupt the customer experience and lead to service failures.